polubis/Design-Architectural-patterns/README.md

 #### Worst case - duplicated business logic

 There is no **ACCEPTABLE** case.
-Whenever you duplicate a business logic - you are doing something wrong
+Whenever you duplicate a business logic - you are doing something wrong.

 > BAD - only difference in view layer - business logic code duplicated.
-Hard to track bugs
+Hard to track bugs.
 ```ts
   const FormVariantA = () => {
     const {